When should you use multivariate testing, and when is A/B/n testing best?

 Paras Chopra:

-“I’d use multivariate test when I’m doing optimization with several variables, not hoping for a wild swing (that we expect in A/B test).
-I think the right way is to use A/B test for large changes (such as overhauling entire design) and such.
+“I’d use a multivariate test when I’m doing optimization with several variables, not hoping for a wild swing (that we expect in the A/B test).
+I think the right way is to use the A/B test for large changes (such as overhauling the entire design) and such.
 A/B test could be followed up with MVT to further optimize headlines, button texts, etc.”

 The benefits of multivariate tests